DylanB95/statespacer/README.md

   - SARIMA
   - Moreover, you can specify a component yourself\!

-These components can be used for both univariate, as multivariate models.
+These components can be used for both univariate, and multivariate models.
 The components can be combined in order to get more extensive models.
 Moreover, the user can control the format of the variance - covariance matrices of each of the components.
 This way, one could